MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 If you didn't use an Azure landing zone reference implementation, you still need to perform the steps in this article.
 However, you might have prerequisite tasks to perform first, or you might have to adapt specific recommendations to your design.

-This guide describes the post-deployment tasks you must perform for your existing Azure landing zone.
+This article describes the tasks you must perform for your existing Azure landing zone after it's deployed.
 Some tasks focus on automated deployments.
 It's noted if a task isn't relevant for manually deployed and managed environments.

 ## Establish hybrid connectivity

 During an Azure landing zone deployment, you can deploy a Connectivity subscription with a hub virtual network and network gateways, such as Azure VPN gateways, Azure ExpressRoute gateways, or both.
-After your Azure landing zone deployment, you must still configure hybrid connectivity from these gateways, connecting to your existing datacenter appliances or your ExpressRoute circuit.
+After your Azure landing zone deployment, you must still configure hybrid connectivity from these gateways to connect to your existing datacenter appliances or your ExpressRoute circuit.

 In the ready phase, you planned for your [connectivity to Azure](../../ready/azure-best-practices/connectivity-to-azure.md).
 Use this plan to determine the connections that you need to incorporate.
 For example, if you use ExpressRoute, you must work with your provider to establish your ExpressRoute circuit.